Unit rationale, description and aim

 Understanding the diversity of contemporary learning environments is crucial to developing inclusive, ethical, and responsive teaching practices.
 The unit introduces social, cultural, and relational dimensions of education, providing opportunities to observe and participate in real-world settings.

-Engagement with educational theory, policy, and reflection helps pre-service teachers explore how their personal learning histories and cultural backgrounds shape their teacher identity.
-The unit highlights the teacher’s role in fostering positive learning environments, promoting student engagement, and responding to diverse learning needs.
-Key concepts include cultural safety, proactive classroom management, and the ethical use of digital technologies (ICT).
+Through engagement with educational literature, policy, and reflective practice, pre-service teachers will explore how their own learning experiences and cultural background shape their emerging teacher identity.
+The unit examines the role of teachers in fostering positive learning environments, supporting participation, and responding to diverse learner needs.
+Key concepts include cultural safety, proactive practices, and the ethical use of digital and emerging technologies (ICT).

 To successfully complete this unit you will be able to demonstrate you have achieved the learning outcomes (LO) detailed in the below table.